Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-upload/upload-web.md

 ![image](../../../public/upload/step2-1-en.jpg)

-Next is selecting the "Task type" involved in the learnware.
+Next, you'll select the "Task type" for your learnware.
 If `Classification` is chosen, you need to provide the semantics of model output labels (prediction labels start from 0), making the uploaded learnware suitable for classification tasks with heterogeneous output spaces.

 If `Regression` is chosen, you need to specify the semantics of each dimension of the model output, making the uploaded learnware suitable for regression tasks with heterogeneous output spaces.